elasticpath/catalog-syndication/README.md

 Before you begin, ensure that you have the following accounts set up:

 - [Elastic Path Commerce Cloud account](https://dashboard.elasticpath.com/login)
+- The search provider you will be utilizing:
   - [Algolia account](https://www.algolia.com/) - Algolia is supported for syndicating products, collections, categories and brands to.
   - [Coveo account](https://www.coveo.com/en) - Coveo is supported for syndicating products only.

-#### Configure Catalog
-1. Create at least 1 Product (Catalogue -> Products).
-Ensure you have an image uploaded for the product, and the status of the product is set to Live.
-2. Create at least 1 Brand (Catalogue -> Brands)
-3. Create at least 1 Category (Catalogue -> Categories)
-4. Create at least 1 Collection (Catalogue -> Collections)
-5. Link your Product(s) to the appropriate category, brand and collection(s).
-All categories, brands and collections created MUST be linked to at least 1 product.

 ### Development tools